Cais/shelter/readme.txt

 === Notes ===
 * The Theme does not use an image in the header
-* 'functions.php' is for all intent and purpose an empty file used to clear previous theme versions
 * NB: There is no method to remove a template file except to delete the theme and all its files; then re-install it.

 === TO-DO ===
 [x] Change Child-Theme i18n to more generic code? v0.2